Microsoft/azure-docs.cs-cz/articles/role-based-access-control/built-in-roles.md

   "assignableScopes": [
     "/"
   ],
-  "description": "Can perform any action on certificates, keys and secrets of a key vault, except manage permissions.", "id": "/subscriptions/{subscriptionId}/providers/Microsoft.Authorization/roleDefinitions/00482a5a-887f-4fb3-b363-3b7fe8e74483", "name": "00482a5a-887f-4fb3-b363-3b7fe8e74483", "permissions": [
+  "description": "Perform all data plane operations on a key vault and all objects in it, including certificates, keys, and secrets.
+Cannot manage key vault resources or manage role assignments.
+Only works for key vaults that use the 'Azure role-based access control' permission model.", "id": "/subscriptions/{subscriptionId}/providers/Microsoft.Authorization/roleDefinitions/00482a5a-887f-4fb3-b363-3b7fe8e74483", "name": "00482a5a-887f-4fb3-b363-3b7fe8e74483", "permissions": [